AZ-400: Designing and Implementing Microsoft DevOps Solutions

 2. Comprehensive Service Surveillance

-3. Attack Analysis
+3. Attack Analysis & Threat Modeling

 4. Cross-Platform Support

-5. Security Configuration Monitoring
+5. Configuration Drift Detection

 6. Leveraging Azure Machine Learning

-7. Just-in-Time Access Management
+7. Just-In-Time Access Management

 8. Flexible Pricing Options